owid/sdg-tracker.org/pages/cities.md

 ## Target 11.b

 _**By 2020, substantially increase the number of cities and human settlements adopting and implementing integrated policies and plans towards climate change mitigation, adaptation, and disaster management plans.**_

+Building resilience to natural disasters requires integrated policies at international, national and sub-national levels - particularly within cities with dense populations and vulnerable infrastructure.
+The chart below shows the number of countries with legislative or regulatory provisions for managing disaster risks.

+<iframe src="https://owid.cloud/grapher/countries-with-legislative-regulatory-provisions-for-managing-disaster-risk" style="width: 100%; height: 600px; border: 0px none;"></iframe>